You thought the discounted cash flow method was challenging enough. And what about the mid year convention?

 With these inputs prepared, we next calculate the present value of the business using the standard discounting and then adjusting the result for the mid-year convention as follows:

 Business value, standard discounted cash flow method

-Business value adjusted for the mid-year convention
+Business value adjusted

 The difference grows as the discount rate increases.
 This makes sense – the more risky the business, the greater the importance of receiving the cash flows as early as possible.